a-ws-m/unlockNN/paper/paper.md

 approach for learning materials' properties based on crystal or molecular _structure_.
 This approach is both general and interpretable [@xie_crystal_2018;@chen_graph_2019], which addresses a major criticism of machine learning techniques as "black boxes" [@schmidt_recent_2019].
-Howver, current implementations of GNNs lack uncertainty quantification, a measure of the confidence of a prediction.
+However, current implementations of GNNs lack uncertainty quantification, a measure of the confidence of a prediction.
 This is especially detrimental to a data-driven model, as its reliability is contingent upon the existence of "similar" materials in the training data set.
 To the end user, there is no easy way to tell whether this is the case.